kaenovsky/kaenovsky/README.md

 **[ Tools that I'm using and learning ]**

-👷 for work: HTML, MySQL, Scrum, Jira
+👷 for work: HTML, MySQL, Jira + Confluence

 👓 for school: Python, sqlite3, OOP